Optional Practical Training

 - The Employment Authorization Document will be mailed to the address on the I-765 form.
 The Post Office will not forward mail.
 Should you change your address, they will not mail your document to a P.O. box or to an overseas address.
 You should talk to an International Student Advisor on how to update your address if you move while your OPT application is pending.

-- Unless you are found ineligible, you should receive your Employment Authorization Document within 60-90 days after receipt of your application.
+- Unless you are found ineligible, you should receive your Employment Authorization Document within 3 to 5 months after receipt of your application.

 - It is your responsibility to submit a copy of your Employment Authorization Document to ISS for your student file.

 - You must notify ISS if you change status prior to the OPT expiration date.
 You must also send a copy of your change of status approval to the ISS office.

 - While on OPT, you are still in F-1 status.
 You should familiarize yourself with your responsibilities during your practical training.